 Peneda-Geres National Park is a unique place in Portugal, home to landscapes that you can’t find elsewhere in the country!
-It’s the only National Park in Portugal and integrates the UNESCO’s World Network of Biosphere Reserves.
-It’s our favorite nature spot in Portugal and being so easy to access from Porto or Braga makes it a perfect day trip, or an even better a weekend getaway!
+It’s the only National Park in Portugal and integrates UNESCO’s World Network of Biosphere Reserves.
+It’s our favorite nature spot in Portugal, and being so easy to access from Porto or Braga makes it a perfect day trip or an even better weekend getaway!

-Having this in mind, we decided to compile all the travel information and create the ultimate Peneda Geres National Park Travel Guide!
+Considering this, we compiled all the travel information and created the ultimate Peneda Geres National Park Guide!

 What’s the best time to go to Peneda Geres National Park?